 However, with that being said, attending a local woodworking class allows you to get to know like-minded people that have the same interests as you, which is already a bonus.

-The cool part about woodworking classes is also that they come in many shapes and sizes, ones for beginners who want to make birdhouses and ones for more advanced woodworkers who want to make cabinets and full-size dining room tables.
+The cool part about woodworking classes is that they come in many shapes and sizes, for beginners who want to make birdhouses and for more advanced woodworkers who want to make cabinets and full-size dining room tables.

-At the same time, it provides you with a way to learn about the other people in the community, how they got started, and where they get their inspiration from.
+At the same time, it provides a way to learn about the other people in the community, how they got started, and where they get their inspiration.

 No, you don’t want to steal designs, but it never hurts to take a look at the competition, per se, and get an idea of what possibilities are out there for you.
 Just go out and take a look, get some ideas, and find what floats your boat the best.